Family and Guests | UTSA Family Orientation - Spring Orientation

 How to Reserve Your Spot

 Reservations for all Family Orientation programs are required and can be made by your student through their ASAP account.
-Family can only attend an orientation program for the term that their student was admitted/accepted for.
+Families and guests can only attend an orientation program for the term that their student was admitted/accepted for.
 Space is limited and is assigned on a first-come, first-served basis.
 All Family Orientation charges are added to your student's UTSA tuition and fees bill.

 |Family Orientation Fee||$35 pp*|

 *Children under the age of 9 are free of charge

 - Held at the Main Campus

 - One Day Program – 7:45am-1:00pm (Student Orientation program time ends at 6:00 p.m.)